ctomni231/cwtactics/image/object_firing/README.md

 BHLZ-E - [Place img 4 pixels further up for accurate animation] BHLZ-W - [Place img 4 pixels further up for accurate animation]

-BHMC-S - [Use at own discretion as image might change for it]